 Verification Policies

-The Verification Policies feature allows users to choose which calls to verify using STIR/SHAKEN and how to respond to verification errors.
+The STI Verification Policies feature allows users to choose which calls to verify using STIR/SHAKEN and how to respond to verification errors.

-• The Identity header and/or token have the proper format
+• The PASSporT has the proper format

 • The signature belongs to the originating service provider